jcanseco/.dotfiles.old/README.md

 * [Universal Ctags](https://askubuntu.com/questions/796408/installing-and-using-universal-ctags-instead-of-exuberant-ctags)

-   Used for semantic indexing (useful for things like Go-to-Definition).
+   Used for indexing of language objects (useful for things like Go-to-Definition).

 * [SilverSearcher](https://github.com/ggreer/the_silver_searcher)